Suma2923/CODETECH-INTERNSHIP-TASK2/README.md

 Project Name: PREDICTIVE MODELLING WITH LINEAR REGRESSION

-Objective:The objective of the task Predictive Modeling with Linear Regression is to develop a mathematical model that can predict the value of a dependent (target) variable based on one or more independent (predictor) variables.
+Objective: The objective of the task Predictive Modeling with Linear Regression is to develop a mathematical model that can predict the value of a dependent (target) variable based on one or more independent (predictor) variables.
 Linear regression aims to establish a linear relationship between the target variable and the predictor variables by fitting a line (in simple linear regression) or a hyperplane (in multiple linear regression) that best describes the relationship between them.